 To the remaining competitors authorized credit points

-Each time an officer qualifies for additional points, he/she will be sent a letter to update his/her point total.
-No other medals will be issued by the NRA until the 30 points have been earned.
-At that time, either the Revolver or the Semi-Automatic Distinguished Badge will be awarded as well as a certificate.
+Each time additional points are earned, an update letter will be sent.
+No other medals will be issued by the NRA until the 30 Award Points have been earned.
+At that time, either the Distinguished Revolver, Distinguished Semi-Automatic Distinguished Pistol, or Distinguished Production Pistol Badge will be awarded as well as a certificate.

 The NRA Law Enforcement Division offers a complete police shooting program to police departments and law enforcement agencies to encourage patrol officers to gain more experience, training and time on the range using their duty firearms.